 - Online: application and $50 non-refundable application fee.

-- Mail: official, sealed transcripts from the regionally accredited institution(s) where candidate received one of the following: an Ed.S. degree OR a master’s degree and post-master’s educational leadership credits.
+- Mail: Official transcripts may be submitted by your institution(s)' electronic transmittal service.
+If your institution does not have this service, official, sealed transcripts may be mailed.
+Transcripts must be from the regionally accredited institution(s) where candidate received one of the following: an Ed.S. degree OR a master’s degree and post-master’s educational leadership credits.

 - Phone: an interview with the Doctoral Program Director and designated faculty from the Department of Education.

 - Have three online recommendation forms completed by professional colleagues that provide evidence of scholarly abilities, aptitude for administration, and potential for successful completion of a doctoral program.

 - Online: an Educational Leadership Evaluation Form completed by the applicant's current district superintendent (or designee) or by the applicant's lead supervisor.

 - Email or mail: a 3-5 page statement of purpose in which the applicant explains (a) her/his academic and professional interests, (b) the reasons behind selecting this particular program and Northwest Nazarene University, and (c) how this degree will impact her/his role in the educational community.